kseowoo0220/2024.Prediction-Model-for-Obesity-Classification/README.md

-# Obesity Classification using predictive modeling
+# Prediction Model for Obesisty Classification